-If $E = \{ E(n) \}_{n \ge 0}$ is a symmetric sequence, then we will write $\Free(E)$ for the free operad generated by $E$.
-It can be described in terms of rooted trees with internal vertices decorated by elements of $E$, operadic composition being given by grafting of trees.
-Moreover if $S \subset \PP$ is a subsequence of an operad, then we write $\PP / (S)$ for the quotient of the operad $\PP$ by the operadic ideal generated by $S$.
+If $E = \{ E(n) \}_{n \ge 0}$ is a symmetric sequence, then we write $\Free(E)$ for the free operad generated by $E$.
+It can be described in terms of rooted trees with internal vertices decorated by elements of $E$.
+Operadic composition is given by grafting of trees.
+If $S \subset \PP$ is a subsequence of an operad $\PP$, then we write $\PP / (S)$ for the quotient by the operadic ideal generated by $S$.